 Horse and Dog Gingerbread Treats are a simple and easy way to show your pets you care this Christmas!

-I mentioned in my carrot oat applesauce treats post, that I have a bad habit of feeding my horse, Daff (Arabian), and dog, Ella (Lab mix), people food.
+I’ve mentioned in previous posts that I have a bad habit of feeding my horse, Daff (Arabian), and dog, Ella (Lab mix), people food.
 This goes double around the holidays because I feel like I’m enjoying all these sweet treats, why shouldn’t they?

 But I know that’s not the greatest thing for them, so for the last few years, I’ve been making them some of their own gingerbread cookies.
 And they LOVE THEM.